 You'll need to show Social Security three main things to get disability benefits for long COVID:

 Keep going to your doctor or specialists to document your symptoms and how your limitations keep you from leading a normal life or being able to work.
-Get a diagnosis, not just of post-COVID syndrome, but of the underlying mechanisms that are making you sick.
-For instance, if you're having respiratory issues, get referred to a pulmonologist who can give you lung function tests.
-If you're fainting after prolonged sitting or standing, or you have chest pain, get a referral to a cardiologist.
-If you are exhausted after the least bit of activity (known as "post-exertional malaise"), you should probably see a rheumatologist.
-If you're having cognitive issues, be sure to get a neurological evaluation before applying for disability benefits.
+Get a diagnosis, not just of post-COVID syndrome, but of the underlying mechanisms making you sick.
+For instance:

-It's difficult to figure out the tests you need or the specialists you should see without being a doctor yourself, so your first step should be to see your primary care doctor, who can give you referrals to the appropriate specialists depending on your symptoms.
+It's difficult to figure out the tests you need or the specialists you should see without being a doctor yourself.
+So your first step should be to see your primary care doctor, who can refer you to the appropriate specialists depending on your symptoms.

 In the meantime, if you have a short-term disability policy through your work, consider filing for short-term disability insurance benefits; if not, check if your state is one of the few that has a state temporary disability program.

 Getting disability benefits for long-haul COVID isn't going to be easy.
 Those with existing severe impairments that were made worse by COVID probably have the best chance of getting benefits.

 Others might need a disability lawyer.
 An attorney knows how to propose a theory to Social Security as to how and why your condition equals a specific listing or why and how your RFC has been significantly reduced by long COVID limitations.